 - A superior alternative to analgesics, NSAID, and other medications

 General Therapeutic Cold Laser Biological Effects

-- Increased Cell Growth: Laser photons accelerates cellular reproduction and growth.
+- Increased Cell Growth: Laser photons accelerate cellular reproduction and growth.

-- Increased Metabolic Activity: Photons initiate a higher outputs of specific enzymes, greater oxygen and food particle loads for blood cells and thus greater production of the basic food source for cells, Adenosine Tri-Phosphate (ATP).
+- Increased Metabolic Activity: Photons initiate higher outputs of specific enzymes, greater oxygen and food particle loads for blood cells, and thus greater production of the basic food source for cells, Adenosine Tri-Phosphate (ATP).

 - Faster Wound Healing: Cold laser photons stimulates fibroblast development and accelerates collagen synthesis in damaged tissue

 - Anti-Inflammatory Action: Laser photons reduce swelling caused by bruising or inflammation of joints resulting in enhanced joint mobility.

 - Increased Vascular Activity: Laser photons induce temporary vasodilation that increases blood flow to affected areas.

 - Reduced Fibrous Tissue Formation: Laser photons reduce the formation of scar tissue following tissue damage from cuts, scratches, burns or post-surgery.